How does this medication work? What will it do for me?

 Excess fluid may also build up in the body as a result of taking nilotinib.
-Swelling in the feet, legs or ankles or difficulty breathing, may be signs of this happening.
+Swelling in the feet, legs, or ankles or difficulty breathing may be signs of this happening.
 Contact your doctor if you experience this.

-Grapefruit, grapefruit juice, star fruit, pomegranate, seville oranges: These fruits affect how nilotinib is removed from the body and may cause too much of the medication to build up in the body and cause possibly harmful side effects.
+Grapefruit, grapefruit juice, star fruit, pomegranate, Seville oranges: These fruits affect how nilotinib is removed from the body and may cause too much of the medication to build up in the body and cause possibly harmful side effects.
 They should not be eaten at any time while taking this medication for treatment.

-Heart disease: Recent studies have shown that nilotinib can contribute to atherosclerosis, a condition where plaque builds up in the walls of blood vessels, making them narrower.
+Heart disease: Recent studies have shown that nilotinib may contribute to atherosclerosis, a condition where plaque builds up in the walls of blood vessels, making them narrower.
 If a piece of the plaque breaks off or a blood clot forms on the plaque, a blood vessel may be totally blocked, preventing blood flow.
 This can result in heart attack or stroke.

 Heart rhythm: Nilotinib can cause changes to the normal rhythm of the heart, including an irregular heartbeat called QT prolongation.
 QT prolongation is a serious life-threatening condition that can cause fainting, seizures, and sudden death.
 If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.